matty-r/urChat/README.md

 ======
 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

+=Update (19 DEC 14)

+* Fixed usersList not selecting an item when you right click a user

 =Update (18 DEC 14)